xDaryamo/puccini/puccini-js/README.md

 `list`
 ------

-Lists all available JavaScript in the Clout.
+Lists all available JavaScript scriptlets in the Clout.

 `get`
 -----

-Prints out JavaScript source code extracted from the Clout.
+Prints out JavaScript scriptlet source code extracted from the Clout.

 `put`
 -----

-Embeds/replaces JavaScript in the Clout and outputs a new Clout.
-This can be used to add JavaScript "on the fly" via piping (e.g. to add a plugin).
+Embeds/replaces JavaScript scriptlets in the Clout and outputs a new Clout.
+This can be used to add scriptlets "on the fly" via piping (e.g. to add a plugin).